top of page

 How can I be sure I am booking a professional service?

 For your peace of mind, certificates demonstrating qualifications in health and hygiene practices and current public liability insurance can be made available for inspection by the event organiser.
-Additionally, we are registered with HMRC to ensure that our business is legal and pays all appropriate taxes.
+Additionally, we are registered with HMRC to ensure that our business is legal and pays all appropriate taxes, and Sianne holds an extended DBS check to enable her to work in sensitive environments.

 What products do you use?